Test panel: Disadvantages of test panels

 Among the disadvantages of test panels are the inclusion of diagnostically sub-optimal tests based upon commercial availability of test reagents, cost considerations, or compatibility with the testing instruments and methods.
 Another disadvantage is the fact that approximately 5% of the test results can be expected to fall outside the normal (bell curve) range for purely statistical reasons.
 Thus, there is an expectation that the number of abnormal appearing results will increase with the number of tests in the panel (for quantitative tests such as blood glucose and total protein).
 For a typical twenty-test panel, there will be, on average, one or more of these apparent abnormal results.

 The proportion of such apparently abnormal results may be even higher if the normal ranges printed on the report do not accurately reflect the species, gender or age of the patient.
 It is common for normal ranges for bodily fluid constituents to differ from the general population for very young or old patients, and in some cases (such as hormones) for males versus females.
 Differences in those parameters between species are more the rule than the exception.

 The statistical considerations typically do not apply for qualitative (present or absent) tests, such as drug screens, unless the substance being tested for (e.g. drug) is actually present at a concentration near the cutoff concentration.

+Sometimes there is a discrepancy between the test panel's contents and the written orders, which can put the laboratory in a legal and ethical bind, as they cannot report the results for a test that was not officially ordered.